Changing leaves, a slight chill in the air, football games, and pumpkin patches—Fall is almost here!

-Photographers commonly underestimate both time and expenses - ultimately underpricing themselves.
+Take note: Photographers commonly underestimate both time and expenses - ultimately underpricing themselves.
 If you want to raise your prices but are afraid to take the leap, do it!
 You don’t have to wait until the new year to increase your rates.
-Winter is often a slower season in the industry, so it’s not the best time to make a significant change in pricing.
+Winter is often a slower season in the industry, so it’s not the best time to significantly change pricing.

-Raising prices during your busiest season means that even if a few clients decide to jump ship, you’ll have plenty of other clients to make up for the loss.
+Raising prices during your busiest season means that even if a few clients decide to jump ship, you’ll have plenty of other clients to compensate for the loss.
 So the best time to set profitable prices for your photography business is now.

 Do you take your car in for regular maintenance or a tune-up before a long drive?
 Just like your car, your camera gear and computer need check-ups and TLC to stay in top working condition.

 Another way to protect your time and energy is to set boundaries around your work.
 How do you do this?